act-rules/act-rules.github.io/_rules/non-visual-reference-alternative-9bd38c.md

 #### Failed Example 2

-This paragraph holds the visual reference word "right".
-The user is told to find the navigation on the right and the navigation is correctly identified by a `nav` element, but there are 2 `nav` elements on the page so the user doesn't know which one to use.
+This paragraph includes the [visual reference word][] "right".
+The user is told to find the navigation on the right and the navigation is correctly identified by a `nav` element, but there are 2 `nav` elements on the page so the user doesn't know which one to use (the non-visual reference is ambiguous and does not identify a specific [web content][]).

 ```html
 <head>